What to Do When Kids Talk Back

 When to get help

 Most young children will back talk.
 With patience, you can teach your child about acceptable ways to speak and her behavior should improve.
-If back talking continues to be an issue, talk to your child's pediatrician.
+If back talking continues to be an issue, talk to your child's pediatrician or a FAYS provider in your area.